krawaller/academyjs/source/chapters/01 - html/sections/07 - html content.md

 ~~~

-The **`class` attribute** is a bit special: in that string of text you can list a number of "classes" separated by spaces, to **group elements together** in themed categories.
+The **`class` attribute** is a bit special: in that string of text you can list a number of "classes" separated by spaces.
+Many elements can share the same class(es), allowing us to **group elements together** in themed categories.

 ```html
 <div class="wrapper article">...</div>